Competitive Exhibits General Information

 Judging

-Judges may not award prizes to unworthy exhibits.
-Judges are not required to award 1st, 2nd, or 3rd in each class.
-No person shall judge any exhibit in which there is any direct or indirect interest as owner or agent.
-The American System of judging shall prevail throughout the exhibit program.
+Judges are Volunteers.
+They are advised not to award unworthy exhibits.
+There is no requirement for a 1st, 2nd, or 3rd in each class.
+Judges will ensure they do not judge any exhibit in which there is direct or indirect interest as owner or agent.

-Superintendents control their departments, subject only to the orders of Fair management.
+Superintendents Control their departments, subject only to the orders of Fair management.
 Superintendents may change, combine, or further break down classes and/or divisions at their discretion.

 Protests